sagartulips/simple-scheduled-maintenance/README.md

 ### Can I remove all plugin data?

-Yes, there's a "Remove All Plugin Data" section at the bottom of the settings page.
-This will permanently delete all settings and configurations.
+Yes, there's a "Reset Plugin Data" section at the bottom of the settings page.
+This will permanently delete all settings, configurations, and uploaded files.
+You can also delete all data when uninstalling the plugin - the uninstall process will remove all plugin data from the database.

 ### Does it clear site-wide cache?

 No. The plugin only clears its own configuration cache to ensure settings update properly.
 It does not affect your site's overall cache.

+### What happens when I delete the plugin?

+When you delete the plugin from WordPress, all plugin data (options, settings, configurations, transients, and uploaded files) will be automatically removed from the database.
+This ensures a clean uninstall.

 ## Support

 For issues, feature requests, or questions, please contact the plugin author.

 ## Changelog

+### 2.4
+- **Simplified UX for single-language sites**: Auto-configure English, no manual config needed
+- **Settings link in plugin list**: Quick access to settings from Plugins page
+- **Success messages with timestamps**: Shows when actions were performed
+- **Auto-dismiss notifications**: Success messages automatically fade after 5 seconds
+- **Improved language code validation**: Auto-trims whitespace from language codes
+- **Enhanced reconfigure modal**: Better confirmation dialog with OK/Cancel buttons instead of JavaScript alert
+- **Custom reset confirmation modal**: Professional modal dialog for data deletion confirmation
+- **Fixed form validation**: Hidden required fields no longer cause validation errors
+- **Improved cache management**: Better cache clearing for language configurations
+- **Comprehensive data deletion**: Complete cleanup of all plugin data on reset and uninstall
+- **Code cleanup**: Removed debug logging, improved code organization

 ### 2.3
 - **Refactored template system**: Separated HTML/CSS into `template.php` file